flenniken/collections/docs/notification.md

 subscribes to notifications.

-The --configure option creates POST /subscriptions with Cognito authorization.
+The --configure option creates POST /subscriptions with Cognito authorization, OPTIONS /subscriptions for CORS preflight, and gateway error responses with CORS headers (so auth failures are visible to browsers).
 Run --deploy save-subscription to wire the Lambda integration.

 **Lambda**